Glidias/inkhaxe/README.md

 - Package name is `ink.runtime`, not `Ink.Runtime`.
 So, you call something like `new ink.runtime.Story(...)`.
 - BindExternalFunction has no method overloading because Haxe doesn't support it, so you must explicitly use the required function for the stipulated number of parameters, such as `BindExternalFunction0(...)`,`BindExternalFunction1(...)`,`BindExternalFunction2(...)`,`BindExternalFunction3(...)`  or use `BindExternalFunctionGeneral()` for more than 3 parameters.

-Some additions:

-- `ReflectExternalBindings(array:Array=null):Array` is a useful method to trace all required external functions from a given Story instance at runtime.
-It returns a new  array (or existing array in the parameter) with all external function name strings included in the array.
-So, you can iterate through the array to faciliate automating the process of binding to any required external functions.

 Target demo platforms that have been tested and proven to work:
 - Javascript